-In what may have been the most spontaneous trip I’ve ever taken, last week I decided to join my good friend (and fellow travel blogger!)
-Marijs on a road trip from Sydney to Byron Bay.
+In what may have been the most spontaneous trip I’ve ever taken, last week I decided to join my good friend Marijs on a road trip from Sydney to Byron Bay.
 Both of us were eager to escape Sydney’s windy wintry weather and just wanted a break from city life.

-We’ve both spent time in Byron before, so this time we resolved to venture outside of the bubble and explore more of the Byron Shire.
+We’ve both spent time in Byron before, so this time we resolved to venture outside of the bubble and explore more of the Byron Bay hinterland.
 Turns out there’s enough there to fill up an entire Byron itinerary without even spending any time in Byron proper.

 “The hinterland” is a term I hear thrown around a lot in Australian travel.
 Officially, it’s defined as “the remote areas of a country away from the coast or the banks of major rivers” – so yeah, not all that surprising given how remote Australia and many of its natural wonders are.